Our Mission Statement:

 Center members represent one of three types of participating institutions: state Land Grant Universities, USDA agencies, and Associate organizations.
 Associate institutions are leading livestock industry organizations with missions that include supporting and conducting education and research.

-Currently, 28 state Extension services participate in the LMIC— Arizona, Colorado, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, and Wyoming.
+Currently, 28 state Extension services participate in the LMIC— Alabama, Arizona, Colorado, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Nebraska, New Mexico, North Dakota, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin, and Wyoming.
 Each of these Extension services is part of the state’s Land Grant University and appoints a member to the Center.

 USDA members of the LMIC represent one of six Federal partner agencies.
 Those participating agencies are the Agricultural Marketing Service (AMS), Animal Plant Health Inspection Service (APHIS), Grain Inspection Packers and Stockyards Administration (GIPSA), Economic Research Service (ERS), National Agricultural Statistics Service (NASS), and World Agricultural Outlook Board (WAOB).

 There are currently thirteen participating associate institutions of the LMIC.
-Associate members represent the American Farm Bureau Federation, American Sheep Industry Association, Canadian Wheat Board, CME-Group, CoBank, Consortium of Canadian Extension (Agriculture departments of Alberta, Manitoba and Saskatchewan; University of Manitoba), Daily Livestock Report, National Cattlemen’s Beef Association, National Pork Board, Noble Foundation Agricultural Division, Northwest Farm Credit Services, the Texas Cattle Feeders Association, and Texas Christian University.
+Associate members represent the American Farm Bureau Federation, American Sheep Industry Association, CME-Group, CoBank, Consortium of Canadian Extension (Agriculture departments of Alberta, Manitoba and Saskatchewan), Daily Livestock Report, National Cattlemen’s Beef Association, National Pork Board, Noble Foundation Agricultural Division, Northwest Farm Credit Services, the Texas Cattle Feeders Association, and Texas Christian University.

 All members of the Center (state Land Grant Universities, USDA agencies and Associate members) contribute annually to baseline funding.
 That baseline funding provides for staff salaries, etc. Non-members pay subscriptions and user fees for materials and services.
 Special projects beyond normal Center programs are supported by funded cooperative agreements, etc., with member organizations.